Looking for a meal with a difference? How about dining in the dark? Or in the jungle? Or at the circus? Welcome to London's quirkiest restaurants.

 Sketch turns eating and drinking into a whole new experience.
 The hardest part is choosing between the elegant, two Michelin starred restaurant, Lecture Room; the woodland-themed lunch venue, Glade; the brasserie-style Gallery; and The Parlour, an eccentric patisserie, restaurant and bar.Book Now

-Rainforest CaféTake your children to the Rainforest Café where they'll go wild watching the waterfalls, lightning (and thunder), rain showers, mist, wild animals and real tropical fish.
-Located close to the West End's many theatres, shops and attractions such as Ripley's Believe It Or Not!
-London, this family restaurant is perfect for kids and even has its own gift shop.Book Now
+Take your children to the Rainforest Café where they'll go wild watching waterfalls, lightning, rain, animals and real tropical fish.
+Close to the West End's many theatres, shops and attractions such as Ripley's Believe It Or Not!
+London, this family restaurant offers a two-course kids menu with a drink, and activity packs for a small charge.Book Now

 ArchipelagoGolden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, and the menu "staples" such as crocodile, kangaroo, and wildebeest certainly raise an eyebrow or two; but the restaurant really reaches out to intrepid diners with options such python carpaccio, pan-fried crickets and a sprinkle of weaver ants.Book Now

 Dans le Noir?At Dans le Noir? restaurant in Clerkenwell, your dining experience takes place in complete darkness.
 Served by blind waiters, the meal challenges your sense of taste and smell and the surprise menu encourages you to educate your palate.

 This Asian fusion restaurant boasts a pioneering interactive ordering system projected onto the table.
 You can place orders via a 3D menu, choose from a selection of virtual tablecloths, find out about the local neighbourhood and even order a taxi home, all from the comfort of your seat.Book Now